Neodymium magnet: Corrosion

+Temperature sensitivity

+Neodymium has a negative coefficient, meaning the coercivity along with the magnetic energy density (BHmax) decreases as temperature increases.
+Neodymium-iron-boron magnets have high coercivity at room temperature, but as the temperature rises above 100 C, the coercivity decreases drastically until the Curie temperature (around 320 C).
+This fall in coercivity limits the efficiency of the magnet under high-temperature conditions, such as in wind turbines and hybrid vehicle motors.
+Dysprosium (Dy) or terbium (Tb) is added to curb the fall in performance from temperature changes.
+This addition makes the magnets more costly to produce.
+The temperature dependence of the material's magnetic properties can be modelled within electronic structure calculations via application of the disordered local moment (DLM) picture of magnetism at finite temperature.

 Grades

 Neodymium magnets are graded according to their maximum energy product, which relates to the magnetic flux output per unit volume.
 Higher values indicate stronger magnets.
 For sintered NdFeB magnets, there is a widely recognized international classification.
-Their values range from 28 up to 52.
+Their values range from N28 up to N55 with a theoretical maximum at N64.
 The first letter N before the values is short for neodymium, meaning sintered NdFeB magnets.
 Letters following the values indicate intrinsic coercivity and maximum operating temperatures (positively correlated with the Curie temperature), which range from default (up to 80 C) to TH (230 C).